The Chow $t$-structure on the $\infty$-category of motivic spectra: Reconstruction theorems

 \begin{lemma} Let $A \in \CAlg(\SH(k)_{c \ge 0})$ and consider the following commutative diagram of left adjoint functors

 All of the right adjoints are $t$-exact, all the horizontal right adjoints are conservative, and the bottom right horizontal functor $a$ is an equivalence. \end{lemma} \begin{proof} If $F: \scr C \to \scr D$ is a functor of presentable stable $\infty$-categories such that $\scr D$ is generated under colimits by the essential image of $F$, and $F$ admits a right adjoint $G$, then $G$ is conservative.
 Indeed given $\alpha: X \to Y \in \scr D$ such that $G\alpha$ is an equivalence, the class of objects $T \in \scr D$ such that $\Map(T, \alpha)$ is an equivalence is closed under colimits and contains the essential image of $F$, hence is all of $\scr D$, and so $\alpha$ is an equivalence.
 Conservativity of the horizontal right adjoints follows from this observation, taking $F$ to be a horizontal left adjoint.
 This also means that $a$ is an equivalence if and only if it is fully faithful, which we may test on the compact generators $\Sigma^{p,q}A^{\wcell} \wedge \Th(\xi)$, for $K$-theory points $\xi$ on smooth proper varieties $X\in W$.
-In other words we need to show that $\pi_{**}(A^{\wcell}\wedge \Th(\xi)) \wequi \pi_{**}(A\wedge \Th(\xi))$.
+In other words we need to show that $\pi_{*,*}(A^{\wcell}\wedge \Th(\xi)) \wequi \pi_{*,*}(A\wedge \Th(\xi))$.
 This holds by definition (and dualizability of $\Th(\xi)$).

 We prove the $t$-exactness of the right adjoints.
-Since all the left adjoints are right $t$-exact, the right adjoints are left $t$-exact by formal arguments.
+Since all the left adjoints are right $t$-exact, the right adjoints are left $t$-exact.
 Therefore it suffices to show that all the right adjoints are right $t$-exact.

 First we prove the statement for the top horizontal arrows.
 We denote the functors by notations as in the following diagram